When it comes to buying a saxophone for jazz, or even just upgrading your current horn, there’s an enormous choice out there.

 We’ve included some examples of the instruments chosen by the jazz greats, so keep an eye out for the preferred saxophone of Sonny Rollins, John Coltrane, Paul Desmond and more.

 If you want to dive into that in more detail, we’ve published an in-depth look at the horns, mouthpieces and reeds of 10 of the best jazz saxophonists of all time.

 We’ve included a range of prices but, as with most things, you get what you pay for.

-That said, some models offer greater value for money than others, and you shouldn’t expect to see a huge difference in your playing if you purchase an expensive instrument or mouthpiece.
-Equally, if you heard a world-class saxophonist play a student horn, they wouldn’t suddenly sound terrible!
+You shouldn’t expect to see a huge difference in your playing just because you purchase an expensive instrument.
+And, equally, if you heard a world-class saxophonist play a student horn, they wouldn’t suddenly sound terrible!

 Here’s the quick overview, before we dive into the details…

 |Brand||Our highlight||Buy this for...||Buy|